 A growth mindset allows you to even view failure as a valuable lesson.
 The most successful people overcame monumental failures, which could have quickly sabotaged their success.
 In my post 3 Ways to Bounce Back From Failure, we look at how Steve Jobs was initially fired from Apple, before returning to become CEO.

 J.K.
 Rowling, (the mastermind behind Harry Potter), dealt with “the implosion of a short-lived marriage, becoming a single parent, jobless, and as poor as it is possible to be in modern Britain, without being homeless.”
 Both of these brilliant minds found outrageous success, amid challenges their mindset.
-They embody what the growth mindset is all about.
+We can agree that they embody what the growth mindset is all about.
 They were able to improve their mindset through self-awareness (from what their losses taught them about themselves).

 Familiar Examples of a Fixed Mindset

 You don’t have to go far to find examples of a fixed mindset.
-The coworker that’s always blaming management, peers, and company policies, for their lack of success.
+The coworker that’s always blaming management, peers, and company policies, and other external factors for their lack of success.

-Giving up in a fixed mindset may look like a sudden loss of interest in pursuing a goal (possibly jumping to a new pursuit).
-There’s always justification, (not enough time, resources, competitors are too big).
+Giving into a fixed mindset may look like a sudden loss of interest in pursuing a goal (possibly jumping to a new pursuit).
+There’s always justification, (not enough time, resources, competitors are too big) for abandoning goals.
 One bump in the road often causes someone in a fixed mindset to bail on their pursuits, blaming corrupt systems, and invisible enemies like fate and luck conspiring against them.